MRU-CSIS-1501-201901-001/assignments/asg.03.knizia.decathlon/asg.03.rubric.md

 > - [ ] the program validates all user input
 > - [ ] at least one event from **each** category is playable
 > - [ ] high score save/load functionality works
-> - [ ] all public methods have reasonable Javadocs
+> - [ ] Javadocs are complete as per specifications
 >
 > Of course, to receive an A level, your code must also be easy to understand.
 Whether the A is an A-, A, or A+ depends on how well you followed the [design guidelines](design.guidelines.md).